ls1intum/Artemis/docs/user/lti.rst

 """""""""""""
 To enable the Online Course setting in Artemis, follow the steps below:\

 #.
 Access Course Management: Start by logging into your Artemis account.
 Locate and click on the |course-management| option.
-This section provides an overview of all the courses you're handling.\
 #.
-Select the Desired Course: From the list of available courses, navigate to the course you wish to configure for LTI integration.\
+Select the Desired Course: From the list of available courses, navigate to the course you wish to configure for LTI integration.
 #.
 Edit Course Settings: On the course overview page, you'll find an |course_edit| button, located at the top right corner.
-Clicking this will allow you to modify various course settings.\
+Clicking this will allow you to modify various course settings.
 #.
 Locate the Online Course Checkbox: As you scroll through the course settings, you'll come across a checkbox labeled Online Course.
-This particular setting is essential for enabling LTI configurability.\
+This particular setting is essential for enabling LTI configurability.
 #.
 Activate LTI Configuration: To finalize the process, simply check the Online Course checkbox.
 By doing so, you're activating the LTI configuration settings for that specific course.
-Make sure to save any changes made.\
+Make sure to save any changes made.

 .. figure:: lti/enable_onlinecourse.png
     :align: center